 Toxic People and How to Handle Them

-Not all toxic people realise the negative impact they have on those around them, but some do it for the satisfaction.
+Not all toxic people realise the negative impact they have on those around them, but some do it for satisfaction.
 Either one creates a bad vibe in any environment whether that’s at home, in the workplace, or even in your social circle.

 There are of course a number of effective strategies that successful leaders implement when dealing with toxic people in their workplace, but I have listed what I believe to be the most effective solutions below.